tpcarlson/synth-diy/cyclic/README.md

 As of the second revision, the clocking, trigger outputs, and MIDI outputs portions of the firmware are complete.
 MIDI input code does not exist yet.
 Connecting Cyclic to a computer exposes a configuration file which can be used to change the trigger assignments.
 The hardware is otherwise complete.

 The 3D printed PLA case can be printed in a couple of pieces.
 The "bottom" half of the case consists of the bottom, sides, and rear of the case and can be printed easily on a large enough printer (250x250x250mm).
 The "top" half of the case is comprised of the front, button pad cover, and top socket cover.
-This needs to be printed stood on-end.
+This needs to be printed stood on its side.
 I have not tried printing the case in materials other than PLA.

 ##### Do you have a BOM/Mouser cart/Tayda links?